jake-yukich/luxst/README.md

 # luxst
 ### Motivation
 luxst is a simple ray tracer implemented in Rust.
-It currently serves as an entrypoint into both computer graphics algorithms and the Rust language.
 Maybe one day it'll be a fully-fledged, production-ready, and efficient ray tracer.

 ### Render progression
 Basic ray-traced scene: